 Because we dance to the Ying Yang Twins’ (Halftime) Stand Up and Get Crunk after every touchdown.

-Fleurty Girl specializes in black and gold tutus and jewelry as well as local t-shirts like, “Dome Sweet Dome.”
+Fleurty Girl specializes in black and gold tutus and galoshes, local t-shirts and fun fleur de lis jewelry and household items.

 Dress Shop – Trashy Diva*